Where to Stand-up Paddle Board (SUP) in New Zealand

 These islands off the shores of Tutukaka, Northland, are not to be missed!
 Not only are the rugged cliff islands a spectacle to see, but the whole area is a reserve for wildlife both underwater and on the islands.
 (That’s why it’s also a top diving spot).
 Paddle through natural archways and into the world’s largest sea cave, Rikoriko Cave.

 There’s no shortage of lakes around the Rotorua area!
 The two top stand-up paddleboarding locations are on the magnificent Blue Lake and Lake Rotorua itself, with trips taking you up a channel to a stunning waterfall.
-SUP is a great way to see some of the 20 Awesome Places to Visit in Rotorua
+Check out tours like this with Paddle Board Rotorua on Viator and Tripadvisor.
+SUP is a great way to see some of the 20 Awesome Places to Visit in Rotorua.

 5. Waiheke Island